The key moments that have built the accounting firm you see today

 Quang Tat also joins us at this time and was admitted as a Partner in 2009, now heading the bookkeeping and management accounting areas of the firm.

-The firm joins Kreston International network – a worldwide association of accountants, providing access to overseas expertise in over 120 countries across the world.
+The firm joins Kreston Global network – a worldwide association of accountants, providing access to overseas expertise in over 120 countries across the world.
 This has helped the firm grow significantly in recent years.

 Sam Shun resigns as a partner but stays with the firm as a consultant.